 - ⅓ cup canola or vegetable oil

 - 2 cups fresh blueberries

 - 1 tbsp all-purpose flour

-In a large bowl, whisk together eggs and sugar until combined.
-Mix in vanilla extract, buttermilk, and oil.
+- In a large bowl, whisk together eggs and sugar until combined.
+Mix in maple syrup, vanilla extract, milk, and oil.
 Stir until combined.

-Fold dry ingredients into wet ingredients and mix everything together by hand until just combined.
+- Fold dry ingredients into wet ingredients and mix everything together by hand until just combined.
 Avoid overmixing.
-The batter will be thick.

-Toss blueberries with 1 tbsp flour, shaking off any excess flour.
-Fold in the blueberries.
+- Toss dry blueberries with 1 tbsp flour.
+Fold blueberries carefully into the batter.

-Use an ice cream scoop or spoon to scoop batter into prepared muffin pan.
+- Use an ice cream scoop or spoon to scoop batter into prepared muffin pan.
 Fill the cups all the way to the top.
-Top with a sprinkle of coarse sugar if desired.
+Top with a sprinkle of coarse sugar.

 - Bake at 425°F for 5 minutes.
 Then reduce oven temperature to 350°F (180°C) and continue to bake for 15-20 minutes until muffin tops are lightly golden and a toothpick inserted in the center comes out clean.